gitbls/pistrong/README.md

 the strongSwan Certificate Authority (CA) and Certificates for user devices for the roadwarrior use case.

-pistrong includes installation, configuration, and management support for Raspbian/Debian distros.
+pistrong includes complete installation, configuration, and management support for Raspbian/Debian distros.
 There is partial install/config support for openSuSE, Ubuntu, Debian, and Centos. pistrong is distro-independent, so can be used on any distro once strongSwan is properly installed and configured.

 pistrong consists of two components: